-- We have 6 advanced/SIA training posts of six months duration.
-Three of these posts include a twomonth PICU rotation whilst the others are solely based in Paediatric anaesthesia. - The PICU rotation includes shifts with STRS- South Thames Retrieval Service. - The overall clinical aims are to: - Gain confidence in managing a wide range of complex Paediatric surgical cases, including managing sick premature neonates for surgery, as well as children and neonates with complex co-existing diseases for surgery. - Be able to communicate effectively and compassionately with children and young people, parents/carers and with the paediatric medical teams. - o Be able to utilise time allocated to paediatric sessions effectively without compromising safety. - Be able to lead the paediatric multidisciplinary team and work effectivelyas a team member. - Become familiar with issues of child protection and consent. - Be able to do appropriate lists independently (with distant supervision) by the end of the training.
+- We have 6 advanced/SIA training posts of six months duration. - The overall clinical aims are to: - Gain confidence in managing a wide range of complex Paediatric surgical cases, including managing sick premature neonates for surgery, as well as children and neonates with complex coexisting diseases for surgery. - Be able to communicate effectively and compassionately with children and young people, parents/carers and with the paediatric medical teams. - Be able to utilise time allocated to paediatric sessions effectively without compromising safety. - o Be able to lead the paediatric multidisciplinary team and work effectivelyas a team member. - Become familiar with issues of child protection and consent. - Be able to do appropriate lists independently (with distant supervision) by the end of the training. - There is also the potential to gain some experience in the management and transfer of critically ill children.
+The South Thames Retrieval Service is run by our PICU and shadowing the retrieval team may be possible with prior arrangement.

-- You are expected to take part in an audit/quality improvement project during the six months and will be e-mailed within the first few weeks of starting regarding available projects. - You are expected to present the project at one of the anaesthetic and/or Evelina hospital forums.
+- You are expected to take part in an audit/quality improvement project during the six months and will be emailed within the first few weeks of starting regarding available projects. - You are expected to present the project at one of the anaesthetic and/or Evelina hospital forums.